 - Monitor patients’ responses, including skin color, pupil dilation, pulse, heart rate, blood pressure, respiration, ventilation, or urine output, using invasive and noninvasive techniques.

-Nurse Anesthetists with little to no experience tend to make between $105410 and $133990 while the more experienced ones make over $185620 per year.
+Nurse Anesthetists with little to no experience tend to make between $116820 and $143870 while the more experienced ones can earn over $198470 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nurse Anesthetist is to move to a higher paying state like MT.
-Right now, the highest paying states for Nurse Anesthetists are MT, NH, WY, WI and CA.
+One of the easiest ways to increase your salary as a Nurse Anesthetist is to move to a higher paying state like MT.
+Right now, the highest paying states for Nurse Anesthetists are MT, CA, IA, OR and WI.

-However a higher pay at MT doesn’t guarantee that you will make more because the living expenses at MT might be 2x higher than where you are currently at now.
+However, a higher pay at MT doesn’t guarantee that you will make more because the living expenses at MT might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Nurse Anesthetist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nurse Anesthetist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Nurse Anesthetists what degree they had when they got the job and most of them said they had a Master’s degree followed by First professional degree.
+We asked other Nurse Anesthetists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a First Professional Degree.

 Pros and Cons